magento/merchdocs/PURCHASE_ORDERS.md

 ## Purchase Order rules engine

-Most companies have an order approval hierarchy.
+Most companies have order approval rules for purchase orders.
+Companies can control who gets to create purchase orders and how much they can spend.
 For instance:

 *  Any PO less than X value is automatically approved.
 *  POs that is over X value but less than Q must be approved by Y.